 If your dog does not have access to water they will not be able to replenish the water that they have

-If your dog has diarrhea, it can be because of an upset stomach or eating something that they should not have such as the trash, you can try offering them a bland diet.
+The cause of diarrhea in a dog can be because of an upset stomach or eating something that they should not have such as the trash, you can try offering them a bland diet.

 Things such as boiled chicken breast and brown or white rice, scrambled egg, or canned pumpkin can help settle your dog’s stomach.